Doregon/tnpsh-wiki/cfw-hfw-mfw/prep-cfw/flashers/progskeet.md

 Check around the edges of your motherboard to find the motherboard model number printed on the board.
 Click the link for your motherboard model and solder the contact points of the ProgSkeet to the corresponding contact point on the motherboard.

 If using a 360clip or ProgSkeet NAND solderless adapter, it can be plugged directly into the ProgSkeet.
-If using a Uniclip, it must be soldered onto the ProgSkeet using [this diagram](http://web.archive.org/web/20160506162928/http://www.360-clip.com/UNI-CLIP-48-03.jpg).
+If using a UniClip, it must be soldered onto the ProgSkeet using [this diagram](http://web.archive.org/web/20160506162928/http://www.360-clip.com/UNI-CLIP-48-03.jpg).
 It is recommended to clean the pins on your clip with rubbing alcohol and a Q-tip before connecting it.
 Before attaching the clip, check that there are no tiny components in the way that will prevent it from sitting flush; if there are, shave plastic off of the bottom of your chip until it will sit flush.

 [DYN-001](http://web.archive.org/web/20160511132418/http://i.imgur.com/cynUEDp.png)